 It can be said that the garden, public or private, is still today the link between man and nature: an intermediate state, that is, between the natural, spontaneous aspect of the terrestrial world and human creation.
 The nature (or parts, elements of it) domesticated, in other words.
 Referring to the garden, we therefore speak of a nature shaped by man, made more suited to one’s needs.
 Regardless of the style adopted, one must think of a garden as a space designed and created by the human mind, which has replaced nature.
 Already in the design phase, man can dispose of some of the natural components at will, making a series of choices regarding:

-• the plant species to be used;
+- the plant species to be used;

-• planting densities;
+- planting densities;

-• the position of the plants within the site;
+- the position of the plants within the site;

-• any agronomic interventions to be carried out.
+- any agronomic interventions to be carried out.

 But the emphasis must be placed on the fact that the choices made in the design phase can only be effective if the coupling between plant and natural environment, not always respected, has been appropriate.
 Even during the construction and maintenance of the garden, man intervenes on the natural components, modifying them, often improving them, at other times, unfortunately, making them worse.
 The definition of a garden as “domesticated nature” appears even more appropriate if one thinks of the introduction of artificial components into the garden.
-Artificial components are to be considered:
+Artificial components are to be considered: - the architectural elements;

-• the flooring;
+- the flooring;

-• the furnishings;
+- the furnishings;

-• earth movements; the plants.
+- earth movements; the plants.

 Their introduction is necessary, as it is not always possible to meet the functional, technical and aesthetic needs that may arise exclusively with the use of plant material.
 Therefore the garden can be considered, to all intents and purposes, a place of synthesis between natural and artificial elements.
 The natural components should be predominant, but not unique: they should rather be seen as the only ones capable of adequately characterizing a garden.
 In this regard, the initial definition speaks of domesticated nature, precisely to give primary importance to the elements of the natural environment, which are to be considered essential.
 Having said that, attention must be drawn to the artificial elements, which are still important, but can be considered as something that completes the garden, improves its use, helping to make it more livable and enjoyable.
 While, therefore, for natural components, in particular for plants, the adjective to be used is undoubtedly “fundamental”, for artificial components the adjective “complementary” can be used.
 It therefore seems appropriate to introduce the concept of ecosystem, since a garden is mainly made up of natural elements among which living beings and physical-chemical factors of the environment are distinguished.
 An ecosystem is the set of all living organisms in a given area, which interact (with each other and) with the physical environment, in such a way that a flow of energy leads to a well-defined trophic structure, to a biotic diversity and cycles of matter (ie exchanges of matter between living and non-living) within the system.
 From a biological point of view, an ecosystem can be divided into two distinct components: abiotic components (solar radiation, heat, water, air, wind, soil, nutrients) and biotic components (plants, animals, decomposers, man).
 The former can be further distinguished in the physical factors that determine the climatic regime and in the substrate.
 In this part of the volume some of these components will be treated, in particular it will be seen how they can influence the life of the plants that make up the garden and how, in turn, the presence of plants can influence the perception of some of these components.